How to Overcome Price Objections For Accounting Pros

 1. Wrong Thing

-The primary reason pricing objections happen is that you’re trying to sell or offer the wrong thing.
+The primary reason pricing objections happen with accounting pros is that you’re trying to sell or offer the wrong thing.
 Basically, you’re trying to fit a square peg into a round hole.
 Unless you make some changes, you aren’t going to get through.

 If you don’t take the time to pre-qualify clients before they get to your appointment platform, we use Acuity Scheduling, you’re wasting both your time and your prospective client’s time.
 This tool can help you prequalify potential clients and better understand what their problems are and how your services can help.